teoks0199/tp/docs/UserGuide.md

 **Command format:** `find-by-name NAME_KEYWORD`

 **Example:**
-You wish to find stalls that serve Japanese and Western noodles.
+You wish to find stalls with the name 'Subway'.
 You can use the command as follows:
-1. Type `find-by-name Japanese Western noodles` in the command box.
+1. Type `find-by-name Subway` in the command box.
 2. Press `Enter` to execute.

 Outcome: